 Turiya Boutique Villa is a pleasant change from the usual resorts and beach huts close to south Goa's prime beaches.
 This 100 year old villa, which has been architecturally restored and transformed by the owner, is a peaceful haven.
 Impeccably decorated (the owner is an interior designer), it's located in Chaudi village, five minutes from Patnem and Palolem beaches.

-- Rooms: Four rooms, three of which open out onto the very inviting patio.
+- Rooms: Seven rooms, three of which open out onto the very inviting patio.

-- Cost: From 3,000 rupees per night, including gourmet breakfast.
-The entire villa can be rented from 13,000 rupees per night.
+- Cost: From 5,000 rupees per night, including gourmet breakfast.
+The entire property can be booked as well.

 03 of 12